l7mp/mc-wan/README.md

   the clusters can classify the traffic to/from different services into distinct traffic classes and deliver the required service level to each traffic class as specified by the operator.

+We default to pure unencrypted HTTP throughout for simplicity.
+It is trivial to enforce encryption by rewriting all rules to HTTPS.

 ## User stories

 * **Receiver-controlled default SD-WAN policies.** The `payment.secure` HTTP service (port 8080),